phalcon-orphanage/docs/en/tutorial-basic.md

 The best way to use this guide is to follow along and try to have fun.
 You can get the complete code [here][github_tutorial].
 If you get stuck or have questions, please visit us on [Discord][discord] or in our [Forum][forum].

 ## File Structure
-One of th ekey features of Phalcon is that it is loosely coupled.
+One of the key features of Phalcon is that it is loosely coupled.
 Because of that, you can use any directory structure that is convenient to you.
 In this tutorial we will use a _standard_ directory structure, commonly used in MVC applications.

 ```text
 .